mrkraimer/PY_NTNDA_Viewer/README.md

 ### First row of control window

 1) **start**
-Clicking this button starts communication with server.
+Clicking this button starts communication with the server.
 2) **stop**
-Clicking this button stops communication with server.
+Clicking this button stops communication with the server.
 3) **imageRate**
 This shows the number of images/second that are being displayed.
-Note that this is normally less than the number of images/second that the server is producing.
+Note that this is normally less than the number of images the server is producing.
 4) **channelName**
 This is the name of the channel that provides the NTNDArray.
 When in stopped mode a new channel name can be specified.